Tensorized orbitals for computational chemistry: Tensorized orbitals

-The tensor $\Phi_{\vec r}$ is now represented in terms of $3n$ matrices $M_p$ of size (up to) $\chi\times\chi$.
+The tensor $\Phi_{\vec r}$ is now represented in terms of $2\times 3n$ matrices $M_p$ of size (up to) $\chi\times\chi$.
 This is the quantics representation \cite{oseledets2009,khoromskij2011,nunez2024} of the orbital.
 Such a decomposition is always possible but the bond dimension $\chi$ may be exponentially large $\chi \sim 2^{3n/2}$.
 The magic of tensor trains is that for many mathematical objects the convergence of the tensor train with $\chi$ is very fast and very accurate results can be achieved with small values of $\chi$ ($\chi < 100$ in this work).
 In other words, many orbitals can be \emph{compressed} using tensor trains.
 MPS plays a central role in computational many-body theory \cite{schollwoeck2010,orus2014,orus2019}, in particular in the context of the density matrix renormalization algorithm (DMRG) \cite{white1992}.
 The joined usage of MPS with the quantics representation is much more recent and has only recently started to be explored \cite{lubasch2018,ripoll2021,ye2022,gourianov2022,shinaoka2022,ritter2023}.
 In the rest of this letter, we propose three different algorithms to arrive at the tensorized representation of an orbital Eqs. \eqref{eq:mps_grouped}.
 We will further discuss how, once the tensorized representation has been obtained, one can proceed with the calculation of $S_{ij}$, $H_{ij}$ and $V_{ijkl}$ thereby closing the gap to continue the calculation further with any many-body technique (e.g. Hartree-Fock, DMRG, coupled clusters...).

-{\it The Tensor Cross Interpolation (TCI) algorithm.} The central algorithm that makes the present work possible is the recently introduced TCI learning algorithm \cite{oseledets2011,dolgov2020} that allows one to construct the tensor train from a few $\sim n \chi^2$ calls to the function $\phi(\vec r)$.
+The central algorithm that makes the present work possible is the recently introduced Tensor Cross Interpolation (TCI) learning algorithm \cite{oseledets2011,dolgov2020} that allows one to construct the tensor train from a few $\sim n \chi^2$ calls to the function $\phi(\vec r)$.
 We rely on the \emph{xfac} implementation and extensions of TCI described in detailed in \cite{nunez2024, nunez2022} to which we also refer for an introduction to the algorithm.
 For the needs of this letter, it is sufficient to know that the input of TCI is a tensor (in the form of a function that can be called for any values of the indices) and its output is the tensor train Eqs. \eqref{eq:mps_grouped} together with an estimate of the error (systematically controled by increasing the bond dimension $\chi$).